All Episodes

 He's doing this on purpose for a reason.

-He's a political hack and he's playing hardball, and they're out there trying to win.
+He's a political hack and he's playing hardball and they're out there trying to win.

 And they're trying to take away from McCain the number one attraction that he has, and that is his character and dignity and heroic war service that has contributed to this status.

-They know exactly what they're doing, and then they tell McCain his supporters need to renounce, or he needs to renounce some of his supporters who say uh, you know, oddball things.
+And then they tell McCain his supporters need to renounce or he needs to renounce some of his supporters who say, you know, oddball things.

-Uh in fact, there's a story here from uh Politico.com from last night, and the headline, McCain game plan worries insiders.
+In fact, there's a story here from Politico.com from last night.

-Four months have passed since McCain effectively captured the GOP party nom nomination, and the insiders are getting restless.
+Four months have passed since McCain effectively captured the GOP party nomination, and the insiders are getting restless.

-Top Republican officials, frustrated by what they view as inconsistent messaging, sluggish fundraising, and an organization too slow to take shape are growing increasingly uneasy about the direction of the McCain presidential campaign.
+Top Republican officials, frustrated by what they view as inconsistent messaging, sluggish fundraising, and an organization too slow to take shape, are growing increasingly uneasy about the direction of the McCain presidential campaign.

 Whoa.